Navigation

 Links that take you to another place on LPMCC.net will make the pointer turn into a hand like this and the new content will replace the present page.

 If the link takes you to a website other than LPMCC.net then the cursor will change to this and the linked page opens in a new browser window.
+In some of the latest browsers it will open in a new tab in the current browser window.

 The Main Menu section links are always visible on the left.